MineInAbyss/geary/docs/guide/designing-components.md

 Inheritance breaks modularity.
 Only use it if a library you work with already uses it.

-### DON'T

 ```kotlin
 class Animal { ... }
 class Pig: Animal { ... }

 entity().set(Pig())
 ```
+**Unclear whether this should be set as an animal or pig.**

-> If we set a `Pig`, then anything that reads `Animal` will think it's not there!
+If we set a `Pig`, then anything that reads `Animal` will think it's not there!
 Similarly, if we set `Animal`, then nothing will know it's actually a `Pig`.
 Finally, if our hierarchy is big enough, we can't reasonably set every possibility.

-{style="warning" title="Unclear whether this should be set as an animal or pig"}
+{.error}

+**If absolutely necessary,**
-> If absolutely necessary, set the component both as a reasonable common parent class and as the exact class.
+set the component both as a reasonable common parent class and as the exact class.
 For instance, in Minecraft we use the common `Entity` class and the specific mob class.

-### DO
+{.warning}

 ```kotlin
 sealed class Alive